kurtbruns/svg-tutorial/content/_index.md

 <path d="Q x1 y1 x2 y2"></path>
 ```

-The SVG specification offers a couple variations of the bezier curves.
+The SVG specification offers a couple of variations of the bezier curves.
 The quadratic bezier curve command, shown below, draws a quadratic bezier curve using the previous position of the path and the two points defined within the command.

 {{<example "SVGPathBezierQuadraticExample">}}